Undergraduate Non-Degree Programs

 - Earn college credit

-High School Parallel Enrollment students enroll in regular courses at TU during the summer sessions or the fall and spring terms and attend class right along with other college students.
+High School Dual Enrollment students enroll in regular courses at TU during the summer sessions or the fall and spring terms, and attend class right along with other college students.
 They may take any TU course, provided the prerequisites have been met.

-To apply, download the printable application form.
-Send the completed form and $25 application fee to:
+To apply, students must download and complete the High School Dual Enrollment Application Form and send the completed form, official high school transcript and $25 application fee to:

 8000 York Road